 Feel & control

 The C521 Irons have a slight draw bias which is great news if you do suffer with a fade/slice.
 The Tour Edge C521 Irons are made from an extremely soft 431 stainless steel, providing the optimal feel.
-The feel is further enhanced by the polymer insert behind the club face which dampen vibrations from off-centre hits.
+The feel is further enhanced by the polymer insert behind the clubface which dampens vibrations from off-centre hits.

 These irons feel powerful and solid when struck well and do a great job of softening the vibrations when you don’t catch the sweet spot.